sando38/podman-rootless-guide/README.md

 respective services.
 Please adjust them to your need.
 To route traffic to other pods only the pod name is necessary, e.g. `database`.

+Other applications may need a secret which is used with `podman secret`.
+Those secrets are defined in [applications/secrets](applications/secrets).

+## General requirements

+* network bridges are created with `systemd-networkd`
+* to setup bridge networks and link them into a pod `sudo` rights are necessary.
+* this setup makes use of `nftables`, it should work also with `iptables` as the scripts do not touch any `nftables`-rules.
+This is done manually with the mentioned `nftables.conf`-example.
+* the setup is tested with `Podman` version `4.3.0`, it should also work with older versions, but probably not ancient

 ## Not covered yet